Machu Picchu Ticket 153 articles

 Machu Picchu: guide to choose the perfect ticket

 A trip to Machu Picchu is a long-awaited, even dreamed-of day for many visitors.
-When visiting, whether with a tour or on your own, visitors must choose from one of ten new ticket types.
-These allow you to take one of the circuits and, optionally, different types of hiking trails, such as Huayna Picchu, Inti Punku, Huchuy Picchu, and more.
-The type of ticket you choose depends on the type of trip you want: first-time travel, traveling with friends, traveling with seniors, and more.
-Learn a simple guide to the perfect ticket type for you.
+When planning your trip, whether with a tour or on your own, you’ll need to choose from ten ticket types.
+These allow you to explore one of three circuits and, optionally, different types of hiking trails, such as those to Huayna Picchu Mountain, the Inti Punku Gate, the Temple of the Moon, and many more.
+The ticket you choose will depend on the type of trip you want: first-time travel, travel with friends, travel with seniors, travel with children, or a second trip.
+Learn a simple guide to the ticket types and choose the perfect one for you.

 Panoramic view of Machu Picchu